 The drama achieved pretty nice ratings in Korea, and I like the drama too… for the fact that it’s showing something more insightful rather than the usual Korean melodrama, and it gives some basic ideas on how a drama production works.

-The actors and actresses have done a pretty good job.
+The actors have done a pretty good job.
 While the spotlight seems to be focusing on the performance of Kim Ha-neul, I actually think that Song Yun-ah is making a breakthrough with her witty role.
-The guys are outshone by the ladies imo.
+The guys are outshone by the ladies IMO.

-Overall a good drama, especially for K-drama fans who are looking for something more refreshing rather than abundance of tears and romances.
+Overall a good show, especially for K-drama fans who are looking for something more refreshing rather than abundance of tears and romances.